(UAC) Windows Vista Vs. Rootkits

 Uac, play and role of anti virus / anti-rootkit.
 A few months ago, two IT magazines in Germany, published the results of a security test made by AV-Test.org .
 The purpose of the test was to show how well they are protected against rootkits, systems Windows Vista (Uac, incorporated) compared to Windows XP .

-For tests, the most famous 30 rootkits were used.
-On Windows XP, none of the system protection measures could stop rootkits.
+The 30 most known rootkits were used for the tests.
+On Windows XP, none of the system's protection measures could stop the rootkits.
 All 30 managed to run.
 On Vista, Only six rootkit-uri managed to run, under the conditions in which Uac was disabled .
 After Activation of UAC, all rootkits were identified and stopped on time .

 Despite the many criticisms that Microsoft faced, at the launch of Windows Vista, UAC is an essential feature of the operating system, which ensures stability and security.